rocklobster-in/contact-form-7/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Warning:** GitHub isn't a place to post your support requests.
+Any support requests posted here will be closed without explanation.
+If you do it more than once, you will get blocked automatically.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]